The pictures that I show you here are moments from across time and space. Some of my stock photography

 I have placed with the online photo agency

-Alamy I began 2014 with a brief visit to post-apartheid
+were a suprise.
+In 2014 I had paid a brief visit to post-apartheid

 Cape Town with a glimpse of the western Cape.
 The year before I had seen some of the wonders of